IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 Both Google and Matomo provide the optional capability to track such events and the Dataverse Software has added CSS style classes (btn-compute, btn-contact, btn-download, btn-explore, btn-export, btn-preview, btn-request, btn-share, and downloadCitation) to it's HTML to facilitate it.

-For Google Analytics, the example script at :download:`analytics-code.html </_static/installation/files/var/www/dataverse/branding/analytics-code.html>` will track both page hits and events within your Dataverse installation.
+For Google Analytics, the example ``analytics-code.html`` script located at ``/_static/installation/files/var/www/dataverse/branding/analytics-code.html`` will track both page hits and events within your Dataverse installation.
 You would use this file in the same way as the shorter example above, putting it somewhere outside your deployment directory, replacing ``YOUR ACCOUNT CODE`` with your actual code and setting :WebAnalyticsCode to reference it.

 Once this script is running, you can look in the Google Analytics console (Realtime/Events or Behavior/Events) and view events by type and/or the Dataset or File the event involves.